FreddieMG/SolarMap-BeerSheva/README.md

 #### 🌞 solar_installation_map_enhanced.html
 An enhanced **KeplerGL map** visualizing the presence of solar installations across Be’er Sheva, integrating GIS imagery with building data.

+#### 📜 LICENSE
+Contains the license governing the use and distribution of this project.
 ---

 This repository supports the study of solar panel adoption trends by leveraging GIS data and machine learning.
 Contributions and discussions are welcome!